cryptpad/chainpad/readme.md

 Access the *Authoritative Document*, this is the content which everybody has agreed upon and has been entered into the chain.

-### chainpad.getAuthBlock()

-Access the blockchain block which is at the head of the chain, this block contains the last patch which made the *Authoritative Document* what it is.
-This returns a *Block Object*.

-### chainpad.getBlockForHash()

-Access the stored block which based on the SHA-256 hash.

 ### chainpad.getUserDoc()